 I am not always a fan of guitarists noodling away to themselves self indulgently like this but this English progressive rock master has earned the right to be an exception and the playing throughout is exemplary, whether he is gently picking out mellow notes in ‘Yesterday’s Hero’ or carving out the long intense soloing which is the climax to ‘White Pass’.
 He covers all the range of expressions from his guitar in his arsenal and is a pleasure to listen to throughout.

-The second set of songs from his Marillion years feature vocals from Italians Manuela Milanese and Alessandro Carmassi which gives these well known tunes a different feel and is an interesting change from the originals.
+The second set of songs from the Steve Rothery Marillion years feature vocals from Italians Manuela Milanese and Alessandro Carmassi which gives these well known tunes a different feel and is an interesting change from the originals.
 Using a female vocal on the haunting ‘Sugar Mice’ gives the song a different perspective to Fish’s original take on the song and works beautifully but Alessandro Carmassi’s vocal on ‘Cinderella Search’ sounds awkward and forced and it is almost a relief when the guitar solo comes around.

 The male half of the vocal team sounds more at home on the Steve Hogarth era material like ‘Afraid Of Sunlight’ and ‘Easter’ where he acquits himself well.
 The guitar on all the Marillion songs here still grabs the attention though, there is no doubt who the star of this show is.